On the Mechanisms of Collaborative Learning in VAE Recommenders: Proposed Method: Personalized Item Alignment (PIA)

 \section{Proposed Method: Personalized Item Alignment (PIA)}

-Prior work has primarily focused on the $\beta$-KL pathway i.e., adjusting $\beta$ or redesigning the prior $p(Z)$ (see Section~\ref{sec:related}) while overlooking the issues introduced by the \emph{masking} process.
+Prior work has primarily pursued the objective-level pathway (adjusting $\beta$ or redesigning $p(\mathbf{z})$; see Section~\ref{sec:related}) while largely treating input masking as a benign training trick.
 In this section, we explore an alternative direction for improving VAE-CF: addressing the downside of masking by stabilizing the stochastic geometry it induces, so that beneficial long-range sharing occurs more consistently and with reduced drift.

-During training the encoder takes masked inputs $\mathbf{x}_h=\mathbf{x}\odot \mathbf{b}$ (cf.\ Eq.~\ref{eq:sampling}).
-Rather than conditioning $q_\phi(\mathbf{z}\mid\cdot)$ on auxiliary features at inference, we introduce a \emph{regularizer} that, \emph{during training}, pushes the posterior given $\mathbf{x}_h$ towards a user-specific target derived from the user’s positive items.
+We introduce a \emph{training-only} regularizer that pushes the masked posterior $q_\phi(\mathbf{z}\mid \mathbf{x}_h)$ toward a user-specific target constructed from the user's positive items.
+This stabilizes the masking-induced geometry without changing test-time inference, ensuring that different masked views of the same user map to a consistent latent region while bringing users with overlapping items closer in a semantically grounded way.
+We define the overall objective as: